amcharaniya/TAC/README.md

   + [Stata format (DTA)](Download/TAC_dyad_202010.dta)
   + [R format (RDS)](Download/TAC_dyad_202010.rds)

+To create your own count data using TAC, see the source code or interactive apps linked below.
+You can also access the list of TAC coding decisions in [R format](Download/Dyads.rds) or [plain-text](Download/Dyads.csv) or the full list of GTD incidents linked to UCDP groups in [R format](Download/Link.rds) or [plain-text](Download/Link.csv).

 ## Source Code

 This repository also includes the source data and code to generate the Terrorism in Armed Conflict data set.